Romans 3 – Shortcode

 7. But if the truth of God overflowed for His glory by my lie, why am I also still judged as a sinner?

-8. And why not say: “let us do evil so good might come”?
-Just as we’re blasphemously charged with saying and as some report us to say; their condemnation is just.
+8. And why not say: “Let us do evil so good might come”?
+Just as we’re blasphemously charged with saying and as some men report us to say, men whose condemnation is just.

 No man is righteous